Boavizta/BoAmps/README.md

 ## 1. Goals

-We have two main Goals :
+We have two main goals :
 - First one is to standardize the way of reporting energy consumption of ML/AI models by creating a datamodel in json.
 (This Repo)
 - Second one is to build a large, open, database of energy consumption of IT / AI tasks depending on data nature, algorithms, hardware, etc., in order to improve energy efficiency approaches based on empiric knowledge.
-Of course based on this datamodel (See our First version in huggingFace HERE)
+Of course based on this datamodel (See our first test version on HuggingFace [HERE](https://huggingface.co/datasets/boavizta/BoAmps_data))

-Why ? you could ask :
+Why ?
 - Globally it is to setup a simple and resilient digital ecosystem, so as to gather homogeneous, well-formated measures of energy consumption from an atomic software task in general and Machine Learning / Deep Learning / AI / GenAI tasks in particular.
-- More concretely, this knowledge may be used in applied research to improve frugal approaches in AI models grid search and avoid energy-intensive tasks.
-Know More about ML/AI models consumption...
+- More concretely, this knowledge may be used in applied research to improve frugal approaches in AI and avoid energy-intensive tasks, know more about ML/AI models consumption...

 So to unsure that this base is solid and useful, please read carefully the documentation so that everyone can take comparable measurements.